-Police Scotland have undertaken a risk assessment, and have made 27 recommendations which SCTS have considered and acted upon, a copy of the recommendations is attached at Appendix I (please note that Appendix I has been redacted in the public version of this Briefing Paper).
-One of the recommendations made by the police is that the Jury Centres be given a marker at the respective Police Scotland Area Control rooms and if any calls are received in respect of the centre the response rate will be heightened.
+Police Scotland undertook a risk assessment, and made 27 recommendations which SCTS acted upon.
+One of the recommendations was that the Jury Centres be given a marker at the respective Police Scotland Area Control rooms and so that any calls would be given a heightened response rate.

-Cleaning of Jury Centres
+Cleaning of Jury Centres and opening hours